-Here are six common characteristics that make up a great brandable domain:
+Here are six common characteristics that make up a good brandable domain:

 .me TLDs can be a great option for this.

-Back in 2009, Gaebler carried out research on the top one million domains (according to Alexa), and found a direct correlation between popularity and the domain name length.
+Back in 2009, Gaebler carried out research on the top one million domains (according to Alexa) and found a direct correlation between popularity and domain name length.
 We have produced a graph of the results below:

 Of course, this does not necessarily mean there is a causal link.
 There are plenty of reasons why the most trafficked websites have shorter domains.
 Some reasons are as follows:

-I personally think the length of a domain does not matter (provided the length is reasonable), so long as the basic principles of branding are there.
+I think the length of a domain does not matter (provided the length is reasonable) so long as the basic branding principles are there.

 Namely, it is easy to type, say, remember and share.

-A great example is that my own website is 12 characters long, but is incredibly easy to remember.
+A great example is that this website is 12 characters long but is very easy to remember.
 “The Webmaster,” flows off the tongue, uses the main .com TLD, and has a descriptive meaning related to the topics discussed on this website.

-When you register your domain name, you should ensure that it is easy to type.
+When registering your domain, you should ensure it is easy to type.

 Such a domain usually has the following characteristics:

-Essentially, if you have to spell out your domain for it to be understood, then it is not very good.
+Essentially, it is not very good if you have to spell out your domain for it to be understood.

-One example of a well-known brand that made a mistake was social network flickr.com, which launched in 2005.
-Just four years later, the company acquired flicker.com for a significant sum of money so that they can redirect users that misspelled the domain to the correct one.
+One example of a well-known brand that made a mistake was the social network flickr.com, launched in 2005.
+Just four years later, the company acquired flicker.com for a significant sum of money to redirect users that misspelled the domain to the correct one.

-One lesson from the Flickr example is that if your domain might be easily mistyped, then it may be worth acquiring those domains too when you register your domain (while they are cheap) and redirecting them.
+One lesson from the Flickr example is that if your domain is easily mistyped, it may be worth acquiring and redirecting those domains.